rclone/rclone/docs/content/sftp.md

 directory for remote machine (i.e. `/`)

-Note that some SFTP servers will need the leading / - Synology is a good example of this. rsync.net, on the other hand, requires users to OMIT the leading /.
+Note that some SFTP servers will need the leading / - Synology is a good example of this. rsync.net and Hetzner, on the other hand, requires users to OMIT the leading /.

 Note that by default rclone will try to execute shell commands on